Parallel-in-Time/pySDC/README.md

 ## Contributing

-`pySDC` code was originally developed by [Robert Speck (@pancetta)](https://github.com/pancetta), and is now maintained and developed by a small community of scientists interested in SDC methods, that dearly welcomes any contribution.
+`pySDC` code was originally developed by [Robert Speck (@pancetta)](https://github.com/pancetta), and is now maintained and developed by a small community of scientists interested in SDC methods.
+Checkout the [Changelog](./CHANGELOG.md) to see pySDC's evolution since 2016.

-If you want to take part of this, please take the time to read our [Contribution Guidelines](./CONTRIBUTING.md) (and don't forget to take a pick at our nice [Code of Conduct](./CODE_OF_CONDUCT.md) :wink:).
+Any contribution is dearly welcome !
+If you want to take part of this, please take the time to read our [Contribution Guidelines](./CONTRIBUTING.md)
+(and don't forget to take a pick at our nice [Code of Conduct](./CODE_OF_CONDUCT.md) :wink:).